 does working remotely harm your chances of advancement? by Alison Green on May 26, 2021 A reader writes: I graduated from college about four years ago and have been working full-time since.
 Over this period of time, I’ve worked my way up the ladder.
 About one year ago, I started a position in my field that I’d been trying to get for about two years.
 I started this position remotely during the pandemic in mid-2020.
 I’m enjoying this job and the new projects I’ve had the opportunity to work on.
 There is still a lot for me to learn and I feel as though I’m being challenged every day, which I love.
 Since I started remotely, I’ve only interacted with my coworkers through Zoom or Webex.
 I never met any of them in person, plus I’m not in the same state as my employer, though we are in the same time zone.
 The initial thought when I first started was for me to move into the same state as my employer.
 However, this past year circumstances for my family have changed and led to me wondering if it would be best to telework full-time to be closer to them.
 I’m wondering if teleworking full-time could lower chances of advancement for employees.
 Or would this all depend on the employer, work culture, etc.?
 It depends on the company and the person.
 There are times when working remotely in a company where most people aren’t remote can make it harder for you to advance.
 You might not be be at the top of people’s minds when they think about who can take on an interesting project.
 You won’t be in some of the ad hoc conversations that spring up spontaneously and which sometimes can turn into substantive meetings where things get decided.
 Colleagues may assume it’ll be harder for you to do things if you’re not in-person and so they might not ask you to be the one who manages the new hire or explains the fall strategy to higher-ups.
 You won’t be able to develop relationships as easily or learn things by overhearing colleagues or mentor and be mentored as naturally.
 (That’s not to say you can’t do those things at all, just that they won’t happen as organically as they often do in-person.)
 And you can end up being the first person on the list when cuts need to be made if you don’t feel as much like part of the team as people in the office do.
 However, good companies and good managers are aware of these potential pitfalls and actively work to counter them.
 They’re vigilant about noticing when an ad hoc conversation is becoming something substantial a remote colleague should be part of and saying, “Let’s schedule time to talk with Jane about this since she should be in this conversation.”
 They’re deliberate about making sure remote worker’s accomplishments have visibility and aren’t overlooked.
 They ensure strong systems are in place to keep remote workers in the loop.
 But other companies and managers are less good at those things.
 There’s also a lot of variation among remote workers themselves.
 Some people are good about being assertive when they need to be included in conversations, and about highlighting what they’re working on, and about connecting with people who their work might otherwise not put them in regular contact with.
 But others are less so.
 So I’d say you need to know both your company and yourself — how good your company is at creating systems and structures to help remote workers avoid these pitfalls, and how good you are at working in a way that minimizes them too.
-You may also like:are remote workers more likely to be laid off?when is it OK to quit a new job I hate?can I compare attending college to working a full-time job in my cover letter? { 86 comments }
+You may also like:are remote workers more likely to be laid off?when can I ask a potential employer about working remotely?when is it OK to quit a new job I hate? { 86 comments }

 D3* May 26, 2021 at 2:10 pm The juxtaposition of this one with the woman who was doing just fine until her manager saw her body is just….classic.